wp-plugins/enhanced-bibliplug/readme.txt

 3. Author profile template

 == Changelog ==

+= 1.3.6 =
+* Fixed bug where authors cannot add new references.
+* New shortcode `keywords` to show a list of references with given keyword(s).
+* New shortcode `order_by` to determine the sorting order.
+* Fixed broken icon in the admin menu.

 = 1.3.5 =
 * Fixed a typo causing bibliplug option not showing up in the menu.